I'll Be What You're Looking For

 She groaned and turned to slam the door in his face, but he took her by both arms to turn her back to him and keep her there.
 This time his fingers dug in painfully, an accident she knew, but it tipped her over the edge.
 Her tears came fast and ran silently down her heated face.

-He let her go, guilt coursing through him at the sight of her.
+He let her arms go, guilt coursing through him at the sight of her.
 "Mimi, I'm sorry."

-He dragged her to him by the shoulders and she didn't object as he held her head to his chest.
+She was brought back to him by the shoulders with no objection as he held her head to his chest.

 His mouth whispered against her temple as he spoke.
 "I just meant you can't save him from himself.
 And I don't want to see you get hurt once he goes back down that road.
 He always does."

 She shook her head against him.
 "That doesn't matter."
-She pulled back to look him in he eye, her tears now gone.
+Her tears now gone, she pulled back to look him in the eye.
 "I'll be here to help him through it."

 He gave a nod and watched as she retreated back into her apartment.
 There were no goodbyes tonight.
 Taichi gritted his teeth, walking slowly back to the elevator.
 His chest felt tight, his emotions on overdrive.
 He was infuriated with himself, with Yamato, with this night.
 The elevator doors swooshed open and he half expected to find Yamato there, blue eyes staring him down.
 The elevator was empty and he let himself lean in emotional exhaustion against the back wall.
 He checked his watch to see just how late he had made Mimi for her dinner.
 He wouldn't be surprised if she canceled altogether.
 How could she face Yamato tonight?
 He had left her in pieces.
 His head snapped up at the ding, arriving at the first floor.
 He held his messenger bag strap as he made his way into the lobby, head down in dismal thought.

 He felt a sudden hand flat against his chest, stopping him dead.
 He raised his head to meet those blue eyes he had so hoped to avoid.
-This was inevitable; Yamato had grown to be more protective of Mimi than anyone he had ever seen, even more than his brother Takeru.
+This was inevitable; Yamato had grown to be more protective of Mimi than anyone, even more than his brother Takeru.

 "So..."
 Yamato's icy eyes bore into Taichi hard.
 His entire body was tense yet tightly controlled.
 "She's late because of you."